TsinghuaDatabaseGroup/AIDB/README.md

 Conference deadlines: https://github.com/ccfddl/ccf-deadlines

+The up-to-date list of LLM4DB papers is moved to https://github.com/code4DB/LLM4DB

 (Note *conference postponement* may not be promptly synchronized, so just consider it as a reference.)

 Table of Contents